broadinstitute/dsp-appsec-infrastructure-apps/README.md

       - DNS hostname mapping via Host header of the request
       - URL path mapping for each Service port

-    Please note that these templates may need to be adjusted in an app-specific way (e.g. for Sdarq, which exposes multiple internal paths/ports, and could use Cloud DNS for Backend Config), in which case a customized copy of `ingress.yaml` would need to be referenced in `deploy.sh`.
+    Please note that `ingress.yaml` may need to be adjusted in an app-specific way (e.g. for Sdarq, which exposes multiple internal paths/ports, and could use Cloud DNS for Backend Config), in which case a customized copy of `ingress.yaml` would need to be referenced from `deploy.sh`.

 ### Questions
 `appsec@broadinstitute.org`